The European Union’s Global Role in a Changing World

 Back to Home Page (Table of Contents)

-Foto: Kathrin Berensmann is an Economist and Senior Researcher in the Research Programme "Transformation of Economic and Social Systems" at the German Institute of Development and Sustainability (IDOS).
+Foto: Kathrin Berensmann is an Economist and Senior Researcher in the Research Department "Transformation of Economic and Social Systems" at the German Institute of Development and Sustainability (IDOS).

-Kathrin Berensmann is an Economist and Senior Researcher in the Research Programme "Transformation of Economic and Social Systems" at the German Institute of Development and Sustainability (IDOS).
+Kathrin Berensmann is an Economist and Senior Researcher in the Research Department "Transformation of Economic and Social Systems" at the German Institute of Development and Sustainability (IDOS).

 Photo: Sören Hilbrich is a Researcher in the Research Programme "Transformation of Economic and Social Systems" at the German Institute of Development and Sustainability (IDOS).